 First, Find Where the Sound is Coming From

-Sometimes, however, the noise comes from your condensate pump.
+Sometimes, however, the noise comes from the condensate pump.
 This component helps drain excess moisture away from the rest of the AC system.
 It may continue to run after a cooling cycle is complete if there’s still moisture that needs to be removed.

-Leave Electrical Problems with the Pros
+Leave Electrical Problems to the Pros

-- Improper repairs can end up doing more damage: Even if you think your DIY skills handled the problem, it may have ended up doing more harm than good.
+- Improper repairs can end up doing more damage: Even if you think your DIY skills resolved the problem, it may have ended up doing more harm than good.
 Air conditioning systems are still complex machinery, after all.

 Other Common AC Noises

 Getting familiar with a few other noises that may come from your air conditioner is a great idea.
 The next time something is wrong, you may be able to recognize it quicker and call for professional service.
 A few other telltale noises include: